karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-01-02-Activate Repair Type.md

 icon: "icon-wrench"
 type: "api"
 comments: false
-description:  supports a single request to update the repair type to active
+description:  Supports a single request to update the repair type to active
 ---

 ---